RyanGlScott/RyanGlScott.github.io/_posts/2018-02-11-how-to-derive-generic-for-some-gadts.md

 title: How to derive Generic for (some) GADTs using QuantifiedConstraints
 ---

-The `Generic` (and `Generic1`) classes are extremely useful tools in a GHC programmer's toolbox, but currently their utility is limited in the sense that one can only derive `Generic` instances for simple data types.
+The `Generic` and `Generic1` classes are extremely useful tools in a GHC programmer's toolbox, but their utility is currently limited in the sense that one can only derive `Generic` instances for simple data types.
 By "simple", I mean that GHC will simply error if you try to derive `Generic` a more sophisticated data type—a GADT—like this one: